mariohevia/mariohevia.github.io/_posts/2025-02-15-when-not-to-use-neural-networks.md

 ##### <span style="opacity: 0.4;"><small>Acknowledgements</small></span>

-<span style="opacity: 0.4;"><small>I would like to thank my data scientist friend [Aldo Encarnacion](https://www.linkedin.com/in/aldo-segura/), as it was through our discussions that the idea for this blog post was born.</small></span>
+<span style="opacity: 0.4;"><small>I would like to thank my friend [Aldo Encarnacion](https://www.linkedin.com/in/aldo-segura/) and my wife [Jagoda Hevia Karpowicz](https://www.linkedin.com/in/jagoda-karpowicz/), as it was through our discussions that the idea for this blog post was born.</small></span>